 Hardwick Primary School recognises the importance of home reading, especially in the Early Years.
 From Spring, there is a weekly parent-child library session in Nursery, facilitated by staff.
-Children will be provided with picture books to take home on a weekly basis, with the emphasis being on 'adult reading' (or discussion of the images to support and develop early language for).
+Children will be provided with picture books to take home on a weekly basis, with the emphasis being on 'adult reading' (or discussion of the images to support and develop early language for illiterate parents).

-In Reception, all children are provided with a home reading book, matching their phonological knowledge, and Home Reading Record.
+In Reception, all children are provided with a home reading book and Home Reading Record.
 Reading Records are monitored by staff to ensure regular reading at home (at least three times a week).

-'At Home Challenges' will be set in Foundation Stage to allow children to share and consolidate their learning.
+'At Home Challenges' will be set in Nursery and Reception on a weekly basis to allow children to share and consolidate their learning.
 Parents are actively encouraged to support and work alongside their child at home.
 Examples in Nursery might be:

 - Open-ended activities to encourage creativity and 'play'

-- · Descriptions or suggested activities to develop understanding of a skill or concept
+- Descriptions or suggested activities to develop understanding of a skill or concept

 - Mark Making

 - Communication in Print vocabulary support

 - 'TALK' tasks/challenges